 As we noted earlier in this post, successfully completing detox can be an important step on the path of recovery.
 But it’s just one step.
 Once you’ve rid your body of fentanyl, it’s extremely important to get help with the psychological and behavioral aspects of addiction and recovery.

-For many people, spending time in a partial hospitalization program (PHP) or an intensive outpatient program (IOP) is the ideal follow-on to detox.
-While you’re in a PHP or an IOP, you can participate in therapy, develop essential relapse-prevention skills, and share support with others who are working toward a similar goal.
+For many people, spending time in a partial hospitalization program (Day Treatment) or an intensive outpatient program (IOP) is the ideal follow-on to detox.
+While you’re in a Day Treatment or an IOP, you can participate in therapy, develop essential relapse-prevention skills, and share support with others who are working toward a similar goal.

 There’s no single post-detox course of treatment that’s perfect for everyone.
 What’s most important is finding a reputable treatment provider that can assess the full scope of your needs, then provide the personalized care that will prepare you for long-term success.